DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/actions/search/zero_cost_search.md

 ```

 When the search is completed, you will see the best metrics printed in the terminal, along with the parameters used.
-The 'spearman' column ranks the top 5 best metrics based on the spearman correlation, the 'kendaltau' column ranks the top 5 best metrics based on the kendaltau correlation, and the 'Global Parameters' column shows 5 parameters used in the search configuration file.
+The 'spearman' column ranks the top 5 best metrics based on the Spearman correlation, the 'kendaltau' column ranks the top 5 best metrics based on the Kendal tau correlation, and the 'Global Parameters' column shows 5 parameters set in the search configuration file.

 ```text
 |    | spearman                          | kendaltau                         | Global Parameters            |